Amy Clay: Rowing

 Clay is a rower competing in single, double and quadruple scull events.
-She started rowing in 1997 while living in Portland, Oregon while a freshman at Lewis & Clark College.
+She started rowing in 1997 while living in Portland, Oregon while a freshman at Lewis and Clark College.
 As a member of the university team, she was coached by Hilary Gehman.
 She is a member of the Mosman Rowing Club, having joined the club in 2003.
 After her move to Australia she was coached by Nick Garratt.

 In 2011, Clay was named the NSW Oarswoman of the Year.
 That year, she did not have a scholarship with the Australian Institute of Sport in rowing and had to work rowing into a schedule involving working full-time.
 She finished 4th in the quad event at the 2011 World Championships in Bled, Slovenia.
 She finished 5th in the quad event at the 2011 World Cup #3 in Lucerne, Switzerland.
 She finished 6th in the single event at the 2011 Australian Rowing Championships in West Lakes, South Australia.
 She finished 5th in the double event at the 2011 Australian Rowing Championships in West Lakes, South Australia.
 She finished 2nd in the quad event at the 2011 Australian Rowing Championships in West Lakes, South Australia.

 Clay finished 5th in the quad event at the 2012 World Cup 3 in Munich, Germany.
 She finished 6th in the quad event at the 2012 World Cup 2 in Lucerne, Switzerland.
 She was selected to represent Australia at the 2012 Summer Olympics in rowing in the quadruple scull.
 Initially listed as a reserve, she replaced Pippa Savage who had been previously named to the boat but was removed because of "incompatibility issues" with the rest of the crew.
 Prior to going to London, she participated in a training camp at the Australian Institute of Sport European Training Centre in Varese, Italy.
 The Australian quadruple sculls team finished in 4th place.